imacrayon/alpine-ajax/docs/examples/delete-row.md

 </table>
 ```

-The table is listening for the `ajax:before` event to confirm the delete action.
+The table body is assigned `id="contacts"` and is listening for the `ajax:before` event to confirm any delete actions.

 Each row has a form that will issue a `DELETE` request to delete the row from the server.
 This request responds
 with a table that is lacking the row which was just deleted.